Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In comparison, Kaplan’s video lessons are awesome.
 They’re filled with impactful graphics, bullet point notes and cool little animations.
 They’re not quite Blueprint MCAT level videos – but they are dang good.
 And the content contained them is on point.
 For visual learners leaning towards an on demand self-paced package, Kaplan may be the better bet.

 Advantage: Kaplan.
 The first difference between the Kaplan and Altius MCAT prep books is that Kaplan gives you a hefty volume of 8 hardcopy books, while Altius provides just 1.
 Again, I usually hate comparing based on quantity alone, but this is actually a pretty big deal.
 While Altius provides this singular bible-type study book that we really liked, it just doesn’t go nearly as deep as Kaplan’s written materials.

 You get a prep book for each subject tested on the exam, plus a lesson book that tracks with your classes or video lessons (depending on if you go with the live course or not).
-Basically, Kaplan makes their books a key part of their curriculum with assigned readings and lessons to follow, while Altius treats it more like a supplemental reference guide.
+Basically, Kaplan makes their books a key part of their curriculum with assigned readings and lessons to follow (much like Prep101), while Altius treats it more like a supplemental reference guide.

 Digital Platform & User Experience